alcaezar/translation/README.md

 # Translation
 Translation project of Minecraft-in-python.

-You can translate json files under every directorys(base on English or Simplified Chinese).
+You can translate json files under every directories(base on English or Simplified Chinese).

 ## How To Translate JSON
 It's an example: